Jacob Beser: Later life

 In 1946, Beser was one of the founding members of Sandia National Laboratories, in New Mexico.
 He came home to Baltimore and in the mid-1950s began a long career working on defense projects for Westinghouse.

-When asked about his atomic bomb missions on numerous interviews, Beser made the following response:
+Beser was asked about his atomic bomb missions in numerous interviews, and responded like the following:

-He wrote a book about the experiences of flying on both flights; Hiroshima & Nagasaki Revisited was written in 1988.
+He wrote a book about the experiences of participating in both flights; Hiroshima & Nagasaki Revisited was written in 1988.

 Beser was an amateur ("ham") radio operator, holding the callsign W3NOD.

-He died of natural causes in 1992 and was survived by his wife Sylvia, their four sons, and nine grandchildren.
 He was inducted into the "Hall of Fame" of his alma mater high school, Baltimore City College, the third oldest public high school in America.